josevernando/odin-recipes/README.md

 # odin-recipes
-This are a recipe website project to demonstrate my skill in HTML
+A recipe website project written in HTML